alanng10/class-lang/Docue/Article/Compute/a.md

 Set dest var with the value of unsigned div of sourceA var and sourceB var if sourceB var is not zero.
 Otherwise, set dest var with the value of 0.
 Syntax: div dest, sourceA, sourceB

+## SMu
+Set dest var with the value of two complement signed mul of sourceA var and sourceB var.
+Syntax: smu dest, sourceA, sourceB